DanielL-Lw/DanielL-Lw/README.md

 - 🌱 I’m currently learning how to program and code, and looking out for the right steps that i should take first, into learning the code.
 (Thinking maybe there are obsolete skills that i should not pay too much attention to. :\)
 - 📫 How to reach me...

-- From Malaysia btw.
+- From Malaysia.
 Thank you for taking the time to read.

 <!---
 DanielL-Lw/DanielL-Lw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.